o3de/o3de.org/content/blog/posts/world-of-compilers.md

 ```

 Here, we have a main function that invokes `foo` which is not yet resolved but we know exists in the DLL.
 To compile this into an executable, we can use the command `cl main.cpp A.lib` which conveniently links the object file generated from `main.cpp` and `A.lib` to produce `main.exe`.
 If we run it, `main.exe` prints “Version 1” to the console as expected, but how?
 To understand what happened, we can inspect things with [WinDbg](https://apps.microsoft.com/store/detail/windbg-preview/9PGJGD53TN86?hl=en-us&gl=us), a standalone debugger provided by Microsoft.
+[Image: image.png]

+{{< image-width src="/images/blog/world-of-compilers/image1.png.png" width="100%" alt="Build and Run" >}}

-[Image: image.png]In the screenshot above, we have paused the debugger right after the call to `main!foo`.
+In the screenshot above, we have paused the debugger right after the call to `main!foo`.
 Notice that in the bottom left, we have a number of modules loaded, including both our `main.exe` and also the `A.dll` library.
 We didn’t tell Windows to load `A.dll`, but by linking against its corresponding `A.lib` import library, the executable had the information needed to do it automatically for us.
 What did calling `main!foo` do however?
 If we inspect its disassembly, it looks like this:

 ```asm
     main!foo: